Opryland USA: 2010 Tennessee floods

 The Opryland site was flooded in early May 2010, after two days of torrential downpours in the Nashville area caused the Cumberland River to overflow its banks.

 The flood did not destroy any buildings on Gaylord property, but they were all severely damaged.
 Buildings that were demolished—rather than repaired—after the flood include the former TNN/CMT broadcast center, Roy Acuff Theater, Gaslight Theater, the Gaylord University building, the WSM administration buildings (former Minnie Pearl and Roy Acuff museums), and the former Opryland Hospitality Center.

 Gaylord Opryland, the Grand Ole Opry House, and the General Jackson were closed for several months and all reopened in late 2010.
 The Grand Ole Opry Museum did not reopen.
-Since then its structure has served as a training facility for new company employees.
 Many of its contents were lost in the flood, returned to their owners from loan, or relocated to a new museum space inside Ryman Auditorium.
 Opry Mills became entangled in a legal battle over flood insurance payout which was ongoing as of March 2015, stalling its flood repairs for several months, and finally reopening on March 29, 2012.

-As of 2021, the Grand Ole Opry House, Roy Acuff's former home, and the building that once housed the Grand Ole Opry Museum are the only theme park-era structures remaining on the property.
+As of 2025, only three structures from the theme park era remain on the property in their original locations: the Grand Ole Opry House, the Roy Acuff House (now the WSM Radio studio), and the former Grand Ole Opry Museum (now the company's training center).
 The Cumberland Landing building was relocated from the gates of the theme park to the riverbank upon demolition of the park.
-It was vacated following the flood and beginning in November 2020, is home to Paula Deen's Family Kitchen after extensive renovations and a sizeable addition.
+It was vacated following the flood and became a Paula Deen-themed restaurant in 2020 after extensive renovations and a sizeable addition.

-Park Areas
+Park areas

 Opryland contained nine themed areas, most of which featured a motif centered on various types of American music.